sparkflows/sparkflows-docs/docs/user-guide/concepts/index.rst

     :doc:`/user-guide/concepts/datasets/index`

-    Datasets contain the schema of the data files which allows Fire Insights to read and create a DataFrame out of it.
+    Datasets contain the schema of the data files which allows Sparkflows to read and create a DataFrame out of it.

     ---